Shirley Valentine (film): Plot

 As Shirley prepares for the trip, Jane returns and begs for forgiveness for abandoning her; Jane is then stunned to find that Shirley has made plans on her own and will be going out with Costas imminently.
-Enjoying the day out, Shirley decides to swim in the sea; lacking a swimsuit, she swims naked instead with Costas joining her in the water.
+Enjoying the day out, Shirley decides to swim in the sea; lacking a swimsuit, she swims naked instead, with Costas joining her in the water.
 She realises that she does not want Costas to keep his promise.
-They kiss and later on the boat have very intense sex.
+They kiss and, later on the boat, have very intense sex.

-On her return, Jane believes that Shirley has fallen in love with Costas, but Shirley reveals to the audience that she has fallen in love with the idea of living.
-She spends more time with Costas, and at the airport turns back, and walks to Costas's tavern to find him attempting to seduce another tourist the same way.
+On her return, Jane believes Shirley has fallen in love with Costas, but Shirley reveals to the audience that she has fallen in love with the idea of living.
+She spends more time with Costas, and at the airport, she turns back and walks to Costas's tavern to find him attempting to seduce another tourist the same way.
 Costas is shocked to see Shirley after her departure, but she says she wants a job and is not upset at catching him in the act.

-Shirley's husband Joe, who was angry and confused at her departure, waits for her return with a large armful of flowers.
+Initially angry and confused at her departure, Shirley's husband, Joe, waits for her return with a large armful of flowers.
 He is shocked and embarrassed to find Shirley chose to stay and is not on the plane, and repeatedly calls her, pleading and arguing for her to return, saying that it is her place and she is embarrassing him, or telling her that her actions result from a midlife crisis or menopause.

 Shirley becomes more content with her new life.
-She also becomes a great success with narrow-minded holiday makers who want the same food as in Britain.
+She also succeeds greatly with narrow-minded holidaymakers who want the same food as in Britain.
 Finally, their son tells Joe to go and get her instead of just phoning.
 Receiving a telegram about Joe's arrival, Costas makes excuses and leaves for the day, while Shirley is unperturbed.
 Joe walks from the airport.
-Shirley, wearing sunglasses and now feeling like a different person, is sipping wine by the sea in the sunset.
+Shirley, wearing sunglasses and feeling like a different person, is sipping wine by the sea at sunset.
 Joe does not recognise her and walks past until she calls him back.
-The film ends with the two drinking wine by the sea, leaving open the question of how the matter resolved.
+The film ends with the two drinking wine by the sea.